 After we receive your application, we ask you to send us two essays you feel accurately reflect your abilities and interests.
 These should be work written during the normal course of your studies and already marked by a teacher.
 We recommend you keep copies for your own reference as we may discuss them at interview.

 We publish full guidelines on written work in the Current Applicants section on 20 September each year.

 If we invite you for interviews, these usually take place in early December.
-Those invited for Cambridge interviews are normally interviewed for 35-50 minutes in total.
+Those invited for interview are normally interviewed for 35-50 minutes in total.
 At Christ’s, we usually split the time into two interviews with academics in Anglo-Saxon, Norse and Celtic.
 One interview includes discussion of your written work, the other is based on text/s you'll have a chance to study on the day of the interview.

 Most ASNC subjects are not normally taught at school, so we don’t expect you to have specific knowledge of ASNC topics.
 We want to see that you have a lively general interest in medieval matters, and show intellectual curiosity and flexibility of mind.
 We’re looking for an aptitude and enthusiasm for what you'll do on the course, such as learning new languages, studying literature and analysing historical documents.